Raverstern/my-config-files/README.md

 # My Vim Files
 This repo stores my Vim configuration files.
-Storing Vim files this way can easily synchronize my Vim environment into new machines.
+Storing Vim files by this way can easily synchronize my Vim environment into new machines.

 For installing easily, I write the following guidance.